getify/You-Dont-Know-JS/scope-closures/ch2.md

 ## Continue The Conversation

-By this point, hopefully you feel more solid with what scope is and how the JS engine determines it while compiling your code.
+By this point, you should feel more solid with what scope is and how the JS engine determines it from your code.

 Before *continuing*, go find some code in one of your projects and run through the conversations.
-If you find yourself confused or tripped up, spend time reviewing this material.
+Seriously, actually say it out loud.
+Find a friend and practice each role with them.
+If you find yourself confused or tripped up, spend more time reviewing this material.

-As we move to the next chapter, we'll explore how the collection of lexical scopes in a program work together as a chain.
+As we move to the next chapter, we'll explore how the collection of lexical scopes in a program are connected in a chain.